KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** tk102, patch by Leilukin

 **Description:** This is going to require a bit of an explanation.
 I personally believe this mod breaks immersion—so why add it?
-The bottom-line is that KOTOR 2's influence system is asinine, and major plot points are locked behind very high—or very low—influence with several companions.
-Your influence with companions is also extremely obfuscated, only really discernible by their LS/DS alignment relative to your alignment, but this is a very buggy system which breaks with high Charisma values on the player, or with certain feats.
+In KOTOR 2, companions have [influence](/faq/k2.html#How_does_KOTOR_2's_influence_system_work)—a mechanic by which the player character can influence their allies, either to align with their views or grow hostile to them.
+Sadly, KOTOR 2's influence system is asinine.
+Major plot points are locked behind very high—or very low—influence with several companions.
+Your influence with companions is also extremely obfuscated, only really discernible by a companion's LS/DS alignment relative to your alignment, but this is a very buggy system which breaks with high Charisma values on the player, or with certain feats.
 There is no other way ingame to tell what your influence is without this mod.
 I mark it as optional because it *does* break immersion, but for many players I think having a system to determine influence will be extremely important for enjoyment of the story.

 **Category & Tier:** Mechanics Change / 4 - Optional